Protu-AI/Protu-Backend/user-service/README.md

 ### ⚙️ Environment Setup

+#### 💻 Local Run

+1. Create `application-local.yaml` file in the following path:`src/main/resources`
+2. Copy the properties in template file in the same path `application-local-template.yaml` into the new file
+3. Replace all placeholders with your actual credentials

+#### 🐋 Docker Run

 1. Copy the `.env.sample` file in the root directory of the user-service to create your `.env` file:
    ```bash
       cp .env.sample .env
    ```
 2. Open the .env file and replace the placeholder values with your actual configuration values.
 3. Navigate to the `Docker` directory and run the following command:
    ```bash
       docker compose up --build -d
    ```
 4. Service will be available at `http://localhost:8085`

 ## 📚 Documentation